 b. not interfere with the master’s ability to communicate with the Authorities of the Fishing Vessel;

-c. complete the inspection of the vessel within 4 (four) hours unless evidence of a serious violation is found;
+c. complete the inspection of the vessel and disembark within 4 (four) hours unless evidence of a serious violation is found or the fishing vessel does not cooperate in the inspection or provide information in a timely fashion, consistent with paragraph 22;

 d. collect and clearly document any evidence they believe indicates a violation of measures in force pursuant to the Convention;

-e. provide to the master prior to leaving the vessel a copy of an interim report on the boarding and inspection including any objection or statement which the master wishes to include in the interim report;
+e. provide to the master prior to leaving the vessel a copy of an interim report on the boarding and inspection including any objection or statement which the master wishes to include;

-f. [complete the inspection within four hours unless evidence of a serious infringement is found, or where a longer time period is required to monitor ongoing fishing operations and obtain related documentation issued by the master]; and

-g. provide a full report on the boarding and inspection to the Authorities of the Fishing Vessel, pursuant to paragraph 31, which shall also include any master’s objection or statement.
+f. provide a full report on the boarding and inspection to the Authorities of the Fishing Vessel, pursuant to paragraph 27, which shall also include any master’s objection or statement.

-26. During the conduct of a boarding and inspection, Contracting Parties shall ensure that the master of the fishing vessel flying their flag shall:
+22. During the conduct of a boarding and inspection, Contracting Parties shall require that the master of the fishing vessel flying their flag:

-a. avoid risks to the safety of Authorised Inspection Vessels and Authorised Inspectors;

-b. accept and facilitate prompt and safe boarding by the Authorised Inspectors, who may be accompanied by appropriate assistants;
+a. accept and facilitate prompt and safe boarding by the Authorised Inspectors, who may be accompanied by Boarding Assistants;

+b. minimize risks to the safety of Authorised Inspection Vessels, Authorised Inspectors, and Boarding Assistants;

 c. cooperate with and assist in the inspection of the vessel pursuant to these procedures;

-d. not assault, resist, intimidate, interfere with, or unduly obstruct or delay the Authorised Inspectors in the performance of their duties;
+d. not assault, resist, intimidate, interfere with, or unduly obstruct or delay the Authorised Inspectors or Boarding Assistants in the performance of their duties;

 e. allow the inspectors to communicate with the crew of the Authorised Inspection Vessel, the Authorities of the Inspection Vessel, any embarked observers, as well as with the crew and authorities of the fishing vessel being inspected;